Title of PhD: The role of neural oscillations in attention and visual perception

 Supervisors: Professor Kim Shapiro (primary) , Dr Simon Hanslmayr

-Aleksandra is a first year PhD student investigating the processes and neural correlates of attention.
+Aleksandra is a PhD student investigating the processes and neural correlates of attention.
 Using psychophysical and neuroimaging techniques she aims to explore further the relation between attention and brain oscillations.

 2012 - M.Res.
 Brain Sciences (Merit), University of Glasgow